-The Game Programming Development and Design faculty are professionals who ensure the knowledge you gain and skills you develop are in line with evolving game design industry.
+The Game Development faculty are professionals who ensure the knowledge you gain and skills you develop are in line with evolving game design industry.

 As soon as your first term the Career Services Department is available to assist you on your career path.
 From building a winning resume, creating a game design, programming, and/or development portfolio, to learning soft skills and interview best practices, students will have career guidance throughout their program.
 In addition, all Coleman University graduates have lifetime career placement assistance.

 The accelerated undergraduate programs at Coleman University start every ten weeks.
-Find out how you can start your path toward entering the world of Game Programming Development & Design.
+Find out how you can start your path toward entering the world of Game Development.

 We teach you the principles and fundamentals of design necessary for life-long success in the creative field.